 A second threshold is originality.
 In a copyright sense, this concept couples authorship (by a person) with some skill or effort on the part of that person to directly bring the work into existence.
 Applying this concept to a computer program may be difficult, particularly if the firmware includes portions that are themselves computer generated.

 Once subsistence of copyright is established, there are a number of other copyright issues to consider:

-· Reproducing a piece of firmware for one component or system to interoperate with another will be essential to the functioning of autonomous vehicles technology.
-Although there is an interoperability exception, it is quite narrow and a breach of copyright might remain.
+- Reproducing a piece of firmware for one component or system to interoperate with another will be essential to the functioning of autonomous vehicles technology.
+Although there is an interoperability exception, it is quite narrow and a risk of infringement of copyright might remain.

-These issues affecting the protection of autonomous vehicles technology are already well recognised.
-For example, the NSW government’s Future Transport Strategy recommends a set of nationally consistent standards, protocols and regulations to enable interoperability and encourage connected and autonomous vehicle platforms.
-This recommendation is explored further below.
+These issues affecting the protection of autonomous vehicles technology are already well recognized.
+For example, the NSW government’s Future Transport Strategy recommends a set of nationally consistent standards, protocols and regulations to enable interoperability and encourage connected and autonomous vehicle platforms.37

 Automotive makers are already among the more prolific users of the Australian designs registration regime.
 There is potential for new design creation and registration as the transformation from traditional motor vehicles to autonomous vehicles is likely to involve new components being created.

 A design registered under the Designs Act 2003 (Cth) protects the visual appearance, rather than the function, of a manufactured product.
 Unregistered designs are not protected in Australia.